shaharyarrahmad/shops/packages/vendure-plugin-google-storage-assets/README.md

 # Vendure Google Asset Storage plugin
+Google Cloud Storage strategy for Vendure ecommerce.
 Stores assets in a Google Cloud Storage Bucket.
 In the Shop-api it returns the absolute public url to the storage bucket, thus not going through the asset server.
+I.E. `https://storage.googleapis.com/yourbucket/image.jpg`

 In the admin api, it returns the relative url, because the Admin UI needs resizing functionality of the asset server.

+## Installation
-1. `yarn add vendure-plugin-webhook`
+1. `yarn add vendure-plugin-google-storage-assets`
 1. Create a bucket which is publicly available in Google Cloud.
 1. Add to your `vendure-config.ts`
 ```js